gamblevore/PicoMsg/README.md

 PicoMsg uses the single-producer, single-consumer approach.
 PicoMsg is simpler and smaller than nanomsg and zeromq, at around 450 SLOC.

 PicoMsg uses two threads behind the scenes, to read and write.
 PicoMsg will communicate with sockets across processes.
-But using threads within a process, PicoMsg will use direct memory sharing, which is much faster!
+But if you are using PicoMsg to communicate within a process, it uses direct memory sharing!
+Much faster!

 ### Usage